Top 9 Google Analytics Metrics for Marketers to Track

-- Audience: This metric provides you with information about your users' location, device categories, and demographics.
+Audience: This metric provides information about your users' location, device categories, and demographics.

-- Acquisition: Acquisition metric shows you where your audience is coming from.
+- Acquisition: The acquisition metric shows you where your audience is coming from.

 - Behavior: The behavior metric tells you what the audience does on your website.
 It shows how much time users spend on your site.